fatimakoli/gis_tutorials/23_Data_Types_and_311.md

 ![Classification Methods](https://github.com/CenterForSpatialResearch/gis_tutorials/blob/master/Images/Tutorial_23/09_Classification_Methods.png)

 Once you are finished with this go ahead and adjust colors, strokes and layer order.
 And finally, add a legend, title, explanation, source and a scale bar, and export your map as a PDF file.
-Your final map should look something like this:
+Your final map should look something like this (except for 2019):

 ![Final Map](https://github.com/CenterForSpatialResearch/gis_tutorials/blob/master/Images/Tutorial_23/11_Final_Map.png)

 #### Deliverables
-Two PDF 311 data maps.
+Two 311 data maps (exported as images saved in a single word doc).
 They should both be of something different than 'noise' complaints.
 One should be a qualitative map, showing the location of each complaint, and the other should be a quantitative map, showing the number of complaints per census block group in New York City.
 Your maps should include proper legends, scale bars, titles, explanations and sources.
 Choose colors, line weights and fonts wisely.